From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Conclusion

 \begin{IEEEbiography}[{ }]{Shiqi Wang} (Senior Member, IEEE) received the Ph.D. degree in computer application technology from Peking University in 2014.
 He is currently an Professor with the Department of Computer Science, City University of Hong Kong.
 He has proposed more than 70 technical proposals to ISO/MPEG, ITU-T, and AVS standards.
 He authored or coauthored more than 300 refereed journal articles/conference papers, including more than 100 IEEE Transactions.
 His research interests include video compression, image/video quality assessment, video coding for machine, and semantic communication.
-He received the Best Paper Award from IEEE VCIP 2019, ICME 2019, IEEE Multimedia 2018, and PCM 2017.
-His coauthored article received the Best Student Paper Award in the IEEE ICIP 2018.
 He served or serves as an Associate Editor for IEEE TIP, TCSVT, TMM, TCyber, Access, and APSIPA Transactions on Signal and Information Processing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yuming Fang} (Fellow, IEEE) received the B.E. degree from Sichuan University, Chengdu, China, the M.S. degree from the Beijing University of Technology, Beijing, China, and the Ph.D. degree from Nanyang Technological University, Singapore.
 He is currently a Professor with the School of Computing and Artificial Intelligence, Jiangxi University of Finance and Economics, Nanchang, China.
 His research interests include visual attention modeling, visual quality assessment, image retargeting, computer vision, and 3D image/video processing.
 He serves as an Associate Editor for IEEE TRANSACTIONS ON MULTIMEDIA.
 He is an Editorial Board of Signal Processing: Image Communication. \end{IEEEbiography}